 1996: Neil Young’s soundtrack to the 1995 Jim Jarmusch film Dead Man was released.
 Young recorded the album by improvising while watching the film alone in a recording studio.

-1996: The Lost Episodes, a posthumous album by Frank Zappa of largely previously unreleased material, was released.
+1996: The Lost Episodes, a posthumous album by Frank Zappa of mostly unreleased material, was released.
 Zappa had been working on the album, which includes tracks as early as 1958, in the years before his death in 1993.

 2001: The Dave Matthews Band released their fourth studio album, Everyday.

 2009: U2 released their twelfth studio album, No Line on the Horizon.
 The band originally intended to release the songs as two EPs, but later combined the material into a single record.

 Jake Thackray, singer-songwriter, poet, and journalist who was an influence to such artists as Ralph McTell, Morrissey, and Alex Turner, was born John Philip Thackray in Kirkstall, Leeds, West Riding of Yorkshire, England in 1938.

 Eddie Gray, guitarist for Tommy James and Shondells, was born in Scottsdale, PA in 1948.